scottericpetersen/pro-audio-on-linux/README.md

 ### What this document is not

 A tutorial, how-to, or troubleshooting guide of, or for any specific topic or flavor of Linux.
+A good and thorough, though slightly out-of-date explication of the Linux audio stack can be found [here](https://venam.net/blog/unix/2021/02/07/audio-stack.html).

 Links to select learning guides and resources are provided in the appendix.

 ### How to use this document